mackyle/topgit/README_DOCS.rst

 	Note that the time and date shown for reflog entries by ``tg tag -g`` is the actual time and date recorded in that reflog entry itself which usually is the time and date that entry was added to the reflog, *not* the time and date of the commit it refers to.
-Git itself never shows the reflog entry timestamps (even with ``--pretty=fuller``) instead it uses the time and date from the commit the reflog entry refers to which is not particularly helpful when looking at a reflog for ``HEAD`` that might contain several different entries that point at the same commit.
+Git itself will only ever show the time and date recorded in a reflog entry when given just the right arguments to ``git log``, but then the reflog entry's time and date are always shown *in place of* its index number.

+	By contrast, ``tg tag -g`` always shows the reflog entry's time and date *together with* its reflog entry index number.

 	The number of entries shown may be limited with the ``-n`` option.
 If the tagname is omitted then ``--stash`` is assumed.